 How much commitment am I expected to give?
 As with other aspects of being a non-executive director, this varies greatly from organisation to organisation, and the type of non-executive role you take on.
 It can be anything from a few days per year, to several days per week – organisations should be clear with you what the role will involve.
 However, feedback from experienced non-executive directors is unanimous in that roles can require more time commitment than you may originally anticipate and as such you should allocate enough time to carry out the role based on this assumption.

-If you’d like to know more, why not visit the NED Accelerator Programme course page.
+If you’d like to know more, visit the NED Accelerator Programme course page.
+We design the NED Accelerator course to fast-track the transition of professionals into non-executive directors.